Two Weeks of Summer

 When I step out, my mother’s eyes fill with tears.
 “Oh, honey.
 You look beautiful!”

 “Yes, lovely,” says the saleswoman, clicking her tongue.

 But I cannot smile, because I know my mother will take the words back when she finds out the cost, demanding something cheaper, with fewer sequins.
-Something not quite as perfect.
+Something not as perfect.

 “What’s wrong, Kimmy?” she asks, looking concerned.
 “Don’t you like it?”

 “I love it,” I say, but I’m tortured because I know I’ll eventually have to return this gorgeous piece to its hanger.
 Sighing, I walk over to her and whisper, “But it’s too much, Mom.”

 I wince.
 “Three sixty.”